Meet Our Members

 Emmy Starr

 Having grown up in a house full of creative people, Emmy always liked beautiful things.
-She is drawn to simple jewelry designs made with classic sterling silver and timeless gemstones.
+She is drawn to simple jewelry designs made with classic sterling silver, 14k gold fill and timeless gemstones.
 She feels that jewelry should be a subtle complement to a woman's individual beauty, and the delicate nature of emmy starr designs echo that belief.
 Emmy's most beautiful creations are, by far, her adorable four kids, original works with her charming husband.
-They all live happily together in Wilton.

 Erika Burling